 NYX Cosmetics is the perfect example.

-NYX Cosmetics user generated content for e-commerce homepage
+NYX Cosmetics user generated content for ecommerce homepage

 The brand encourages satisfied customers to join their social community by tagging NYX Cosmetics in their social media posts.
 It’s a fair trade-off, since customers then have a chance to be featured on their favorite brand’s homepage and the brand gets to showcase social approval on their storefront.